-Federal and state enforcers should investigate and address Google's practices that force publishers to flatten their content in a manner that supports Google's business model by commodifizing content, discouraging innovation in the presentation of content, and devaluing the differentiated and immersive experience offered by publishers.
+state enforcers should investigate and address Google's practices that force publishers to flatten their content in a manner that supports Google's business model by commoditizing content, discouraging innovation in the presentation of content, and devaluing the differentiated and immersive experience offered by publishers.
+Courts have also been presented disturbing evidence of anticompetitive practices in the advertising ecosystem, including revelations around "header bidding," a tool which would have produced more advertising revenue for publishers and was actively discouraged by Google.
+Courts have been presented disturbing evidence of anticompetitive practices in the advertising ecosystem, including revelations around "header bidding," a tool which would have produced more advertising revenue for publishers and was actively discouraged by Google.
 The News Media Alliance believes that the issues presented by the news industry are among the most critical posed, given the important role of newspapers, including local newspapers, in a functioning democracy, and the perilous state of the legacy news industry.
 As the European Publishers Council and its allies eloquently stated, "Press freedom is not just a function of the law.
 It also depends on a market that can generate sufficient returns for the huge financial investments required, and to cover the enormous legal and commercial risks of the news media business."